 The founding meeting of the Clinic took place on November 10, 1998, and it was here that the SPP statute was adopted and the chairman of the Clinic was elected, Mr. Szymon Pszczółka.
 Officially, the Outpatient Clinic began operating on November 11, 1998.
 The Student Legal Clinic was registered as a research club on November 16, 1998 by decision of the Vice-Rector for Student Affairs at the University of Bialystok.
 The first head of the Clinic was prof. dr hab.
 Leonard Etel, who in 2005, in connection with taking up the function of the Dean of the Faculty of Law at the University of Bialystok, entrusted the management of the Clinic with Dr. Arkadiusz Bieliński.
-The next head of the Clinic was dr Marta Janina Skrodzka, currently she is dr hab.
-Andrzej Sakowicz, prof. Bialystok.
+The next head of the Clinic was dr Marta Janina Skrodzka, currently she is prof. dr hab.
+Andrzej Sakowicz.

 An important step in the development of the Clinic was the association in 2003 with the Foundation of University Legal Clinics based in Warsaw, after meeting the standards for the operation of the Clinic, which undoubtedly helped improve the functioning of our Clinic.
 At that time, a contract was concluded on insurance coverage for civil liability of the Student Legal Clinic by the University of Bialystok.
 The clinic participates in many Polish and foreign conferences.
 In 2017, the University Legal Clinics Foundation awarded the Clinic the 1st place in the 2nd Ranking of Student Legal Clinics, which undoubtedly proves the high quality of work of the Clinic's members.

 In order to improve the functioning of the office, two people work in the secretary's office. accepting cases, office administration, conducting trainings for new members in conversation with the client, using the office, individual stages of solving cases.
 Cases are allocated according to an alphabetical list.
-On average, the Outpatient Clinic accepts approximately 300 cases each year, most of which are civil.
+On average, the Clinic accepts approximately 300 cases each year, most of which are civil.

-Currently, the Student Legal Clinic in Bialystok has been transformed into a research studio, and has also created a Center for Judicial Practices - periodically organized special practices in court, where under the watchful eye of professionals SPP members can participate in court hearings, discuss actual facts and end such practice by simulating a court hearing.
+Currently, the Student Legal Clinic in Bialystok has been transformed into a research laboratory, and has also created a Center for Judicial Practices - periodically organized special practices in court, where under the watchful eye of professionals SPP members can participate in court hearings, discuss actual facts and end such practice by simulating a court hearing.